lystom/WMSAN/README.md

 # Documentation
 Documentation still under construction.
 Please refer to the Jupyter Notebooks for details on theory and how to use this repo.

-## Architecture of WWSAN Python Package
+## Architecture of WMSAN Python Package

 ![Scheme showing the different codes and Notebooks present in this repository and how they connect.](./package_archi.png)